bootlin/training-materials/slides/yocto-layer/yocto-layer.typ

   - meta-yocto-bsp

-- Poky is not a final set of layers.
+- This is not a final set of layers.
 It is the common base.

 - Layers are added when needed.

-- When making modifications to the existing recipes or when adding new ones, it is a good practice to avoid modifying Poky.
-Instead you can create your own layers!
+- When making modifications to the existing recipes or when adding new ones, it is a good practice to avoid modifying the layers.
+Instead you can create your own ones!

 === Third party layers